About Cameron Psychiatry

 When Should You See a Psychiatrist?

-Individuals who need mental health are sometimes embarrassed because of the stigma that is still associated with treatment.
-However, it is important to seek the support of a psychiatrist when symptoms of a mental illness begin to show and before they reach a crisis point.
+Individuals who need help to boost their mental health are sometimes embarrassed because of the stigma that is still associated with treatment.
+However, it is important to seek the support of a psychiatrist when symptoms of a mental illness begin to show, and before they reach a crisis point.

 - Thoughts of self-harm or suicidal thoughts

 - Extreme mood changes

 - Detachment from reality or hallucinations